malirod/cppecho/README.md

 ###Build with sanitizers (clang)

-Use the following option for configuration `--sanitize`.
+Use the following option for configuration `--sanitize-with`.
 Applicable to debug build only.
 Known values are:

 - `asan`: address
 - `tsan`: thread